csterritt/fly-cloudflared/README.md

 Running locally:

+You can use the `go` script to run this locally:

+    ./go

 **NOTE**: The following environmental variables will have to be set in order for this to work.
 Substitute actual values for the description: